Install Free

 • Note that the extension will be available to non-admin users as a normal part of the rule details.

-In your SonarQube or SonarCloud instance, go to the Rule you want to edit in the Rules tab, then click the Extend Description button to open a field box that will accept your Markdown-formatted text.
-What you add to the rule from your SonarQube or SonarCloud server will be seen in the user’s instance of Visual Studio.
+In your SonarQube (Server, Cloud) or SonarQube Community Build instance, go to the Rule you want to edit in the Rules tab, then click the Extend Description button to open a field box that will accept your Markdown-formatted text.
+What you add to the rule from your SonarQube (Server, Cloud) or SonarQube Community Build server will be seen in your instance of SonarQube for Visual Studio.

 It is possible to write an extended description on the SonarQube or SonarCloud server, and see it in SonarLint.